 “If you ignore this, you could be throwing away your chance to advertise to over 3100 contacts, including solicitors’ practices throughout the UK, people making their Wills, executors, trust fund managers and over 200 Jewish philanthropists based in the UK.”

-The Jewish Charity Guide is the only publication that lists around 600 Jewish charities specifically seeking funds for projects in the UK and Israel.
+The Jewish Charity Guide is the only publication that lists around 400 Jewish charities (and many more online) specifically seeking funds for projects in the UK and Israel.
 It is an invaluable tool for anyone wishing to select or advise on Jewish charities for the purpose of Will-making or arranging donations in their lifetime.

 For as little as £170 your firm can advertise in the front section of the guide – and there are also opportunities for special placements upon application.

-To place your advertisement in the 30th edition, to be published in June 2022, please see the instructions on the advertising page.
+To place your advertisement in the 31st edition, to be published in Summer 2024, please see the instructions on the advertising page.

 - The Jewish Charity Guide provides the most authoritative and up-to-date listing of around 400 UK registered charities, principally serving the Jewish community in the United Kingdom, Israel and around the world.